-- eggplant.
-Also known as aubergine.
+Eggplant: We'll also need some eggplant to make this recipe; when roasted, it will give a meaty texture and depth of flavor to the dish.
 In vegan recipes, eggplant acts as a wonderful substitute for meat.
-In addition, eggplant is very rich in anthocyanin, a type of pigment with antioxidant properties that are good at protecting cells against damage from harmful free radicals.
+Plus, eggplant is very rich in anthocyanin, a type of pigment with antioxidant properties that are good at protecting cells against damage from harmful free radicals.

-- tamari.
+Soy sauce or tamari: We'll also need some soy sauce or tamari.
+It will add depth of umami flavor and saltiness to the dish.
 Tamari is similar to soy sauce in that they are both made with fermented soybeans, but tamari is usually gluten-free and has a richer flavor.
 You can use soy sauce if you like, but you will love the taste of tamari and ginger!
 Also, feel free to use sodium-reduced tamari.

 - Prep the eggplant.
 Place the eggplant in a large bowl and sprinkle with salt.
 Stir and let it sit for 10 minutes to remove any bitterness.
 Don’t rinse.

 - Mix the tamari and ginger.
 In a small bowl, dilute the ginger powder in tamari or soy sauce.